jimmi1998/Virtual-Tourist/README.md

 # Virtual-Tourist
-Virtual Tourist
-This the fifth project in Udacity iOS developer Nanodegree.
-This application is used to travel the world virtualy by pinning any location they want and they can download the pictures shared by the real travellers.
+Virtual TouristVirtual Tourist This the fifth project in Udacity iOS Developer Nanodegree.
+This application is used to travel the world virtually by pinning any location they want and they can download the pictures shared by the real travelers.